 WESTERVILLE, Ohio (AP) — For Donald Trump to win the White House in November, he’ll need the votes of women like lifelong Republican Wendy Emery.

-Yet Emery, a 52-year-old from the suburbs of Columbus, Ohio, can’t commit to voting for her party’s presumptive presidential nominee.
+Yet the 52-year-old from the suburbs of Columbus, Ohio, can’t commit to voting for her party’s presumptive presidential nominee.

 “I’m just disappointed, really disappointed,” she said while standing in her arts and crafts shop.
-She and her circle of friends are “still in shock” over Trump’s success and wonder who is voting for him, “because we don’t know any of them.”
+She and her circle of friends are “still in shock” over Trump’s success and wonder who’s voting for him, “because we don’t know any of them.”

-Emery’s negative impression was shared by most of the dozens of white, suburban women interviewed by The Associated Press this spring in politically important states.
-Their views are reflected in opinion polls, including a recent AP-GfK survey that found 70 percent of women have unfavorable opinions of Trump.
+Emery’s negative impression of Trump was shared by most of the dozens of white, suburban women from politically important states who were interviewed by The Associated Press this spring.
+Their views are reflected in opinion polls, such as a recent AP-GfK survey that found 70 percent of women have unfavorable opinions of Trump.

 Democrat Hillary Clinton’s campaign sees that staggering figure as a tantalizing general election opening.

 While white voters continue to abandon the Democratic Party, small gains with white women could help put likely nominee Clinton over the top if the November election is close.
-Democrats believe these women could open up opportunities for Clinton in North Carolina, where President Barack Obama lost the state narrowly in 2012, and in Georgia, a Republican stronghold that Democrats hope to make competitive.
+Democrats believe these women could open up opportunities for Clinton in North Carolina, where President Barack Obama struggled with white voters in his narrow loss in the state 2012, and even in Georgia, a Republican stronghold that Democrats hope to make competitive.

 Trump insists he’s “going to do great with women.”
 He’s accused Clinton of playing the “woman’s card” in her bid to become the first female commander in chief.
 He’s said he will link her aggressively to past indiscretions with women by her husband, former President Bill Clinton.

-Throughout the primary, Clinton has talked about policies important to many women: equal pay, expanded child care, paid family and medical leave, and more.
+Throughout the primary, Clinton has talked about policies meant to appeal to women: equal pay, expanded child care, paid family and medical leave and more.

-For many of the women who spoke with the AP, the answer appears to be no.
+For many of the women interviewed, the answer appears to be no.

-Trump’s best opening is that Clinton, who is on the cusp of clinching her party’s nomination, also would enter a general election campaign with the majority of Americans taking a dim view of her candidacy.
-Fifty-five percent of Americans have a negative view of Clinton, including 53 percent of women.
+Trump’s best opening is that Clinton, who is on the cusp of clinching her party’s nomination, would enter the November race with a majority of Americans taking a dim view of her candidacy.
+Fifty-five percent have a negative view of Clinton, including 53 percent of women, in the AP-GfK poll.

 “Anybody but Hillary,” said Carolyn Owen, a 64-year-old educator from Clayton, North Carolina, near Raleigh.
 She said Trump wasn’t her first choice, “but it’s better than the alternative.”

-Obama twice carried women overall, but white women have been shifting toward Republicans in recent presidential elections.
-Obama only carried 42 percent of white women in 2012, with 56 percent opting for Romney, more than Bush and 2008 GOP nominee John McCain.
+While Obama won the support of women overall in his two White House campaigns, white women have increasingly been shifting toward the Republican Party in recent elections.
+Obama only won 42 percent of white women in 2012.
+Romney won 56 percent of white women, more than Bush and the party’s 2008 nominee, Sen. John McCain.

-Clinton’s first priority still is to replicate Obama’s success with blacks, Hispanics and young people.
+Clinton’s hopes will largely hinge on replicating Obama’s coalition of blacks, Hispanics and young people.
 In both of his elections, Obama earned near-unanimous support from black women, while drawing the votes of roughly 7 in 10 Hispanic women.
-But an uptick among suburban white women would give her margin for error or even propel her to a big win.
-Another potential Clinton boon: Many Republican and independent-leaning women with concerns about Trump could stay home.
+But she would have more room for error with those groups if she can increase Democrats’ share of white women.

-In Georgia, Trump supporter Sue Everhart said she talks regularly with suburban Republican women grappling with Trump’s candidacy, some of them citing his boorishness.
+In Georgia, Trump supporter Sue Everhart said she talks regularly with suburban Republican women struggling with whether to vote for Trump, and said some cite his boorishness.
 The former state party chairwoman said she tries to bring the conversation back to Clinton and remind Republicans “who we are running against.”

 “I should probably be offended,” she added.
 “But I’m not.”